MicrosoftDocs/visualstudio-docs/docker/tutorials/docker-tutorial.md

    ![Screenshot shows part of the Github site, with the green Code button and Download ZIP option highlighted.](media/download-zip.png)

 1. In VS Code, select **File** > **Open Folder**.
-   Navigate to the app folder in the extracted project and open that folder.
+   Navigate to the *app* folder in the extracted project and open that folder.
-   You should see the `package.json` and two subdirectories (`src` and `spec`).
+   You should see a file called *package.json* and two folders called *src* and *spec*.

    ![Screenshot of Visual Studio Code showing the package.json file open with the app loaded.](media/ide-screenshot.png)